 -Butter you up! said Brother Michael.
-You'll get your walking papers in the morning when the doctor comes.
+You'll get your walking papers in the

+morning when the doctor comes.

 -Will I? the fellow said.
 I'm not well yet.

 Brother Michael repeated:

 -You'll get your walking papers.
 I tell you.

+Tod if get your waiting papers.
+I ten you.

 He bent down to rake the fire.
-He had a long back like the long back of a tramhorse.
-He shook the poker gravely and nodded his head at the fellow out of third of grammar.
+He had a long back like the long back of a

+tramhorse.
+He shook the poker gravely and nodded his head at the fellow out of

+third of grammar.

-Then Brother Michael went away and after a while the fellow out of third of grammar turned in towards the wall and fell asleep.
+Then Brother Michael went away and after a while the fellow out of third of

+grammar turned in towards the wall and fell asleep.

 That was the infirmary.
 He was sick then.
-Had they written home to tell his mother and father?
-But it would be quicker for one of the priests to go himself to tell them.
+Had they written home to tell his

+mother and father?
+But it would be quicker for one of the priests to go himself to

+tell them.
 Or he would write a letter for the priest to bring.

 Dear Mother,

 I am sick.
 I want to go home.
 Please come and take me home.

+I am in the infirmant

 I am in the infirmary.

+Vour fond oon

-Your fond son, Stephen
+Your fond son,

+Stephen